shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-guidelines-and-specifications.md

 # Microsoft Monetize - Video creative guidelines and specifications

-To serve on the Xandr platform and other third-party platforms, all video creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.
+To serve on the Microsoft Advertising platform and other third-party platforms, all video creatives must adhere to the guidelines and specifications listed here, our creative standards, and any other guidelines that may apply.